typicode/json-server/README.md

 }
 ```

-Also, if you make POST, PUT, PATCH or DELETE requests, changes will be saved to `db.json`.
+Also, if you make POST, PUT, PATCH or DELETE requests, changes will be saved to `db.json`

 ## Routes

-Available routes.
+Here are all the available routes.

 ```
 GET   /posts